Complete factorizations of finite groups: Introduction

-Here we extend this statement to nilpotent groups and prove the following theorem. \begin{theorem*}[On the complete factorization of finite nipotent groups] Let $G$ be a finite nipotent group.
+Here we extend this statement to nilpotent groups and prove the following theorem. \begin{theorem*}[On the complete factorization of finite nilpotent groups] Let $G$ be a finite nilpotent group.
 If $|G|=m_1\ldots m_k$ where $m_1,\ldots,m_k$ are integers greater $1$ and $k\geq3$, then there exist subsets $A_1,\ldots,A_k$ of $G$ which form a complete factorization of group $G$ and $|A_i|=m_i$ for all $i=1,2,\ldots,k$. \end{theorem*} Our proof differs from the proof of the authors of paper \cite{Chin-Wang-Wong} and thus we obtain a new proof of the theorem on the complete factorization of finite abelian groups.
-In addition, we give two examples of building complete factorization for some groups and formulate one open question.
+In addition, we give several examples of building complete factorization for some groups and formulate one open question.

 \phantom{a}